Need Help? Give us a call.

 Let’s be honest: This was probably one of the first things you did.
 Maybe you’re interested in running a business out of your home office, or maybe you’ve envisioned opening something on the main street in your hometown for years.
 But when taking into account things like county or city taxes, or where to cultivate the best customer base, you may need to look elsewhere.

-From Tallahassee to Miami, take your time and consider the pros and cons of each location wisely.
+From Tallahassee to Miami, take your time and consider the pros and cons of each business location wisely.
 There’s a reason “location, location, location” has become a real estate mantra for the ages.

 Once you get to this point, you’ve moved beyond simply starting a business in Florida.
 You’re now running one.
 Where things go from here is up to you.

 If you’re a Florida resident thinking of starting a business, or a long-time entrepreneur with your sights set on a sunnier and tax-friendly location, feel free to bookmark this guide (as well as information provided by the state of Florida, such as the Department of Revenue’s Start-up Kit For New Business Owners) and come back whenever you have questions.
-And if things don’t work out, maybe give Texas a shot instead.